 Given the refusal of Democrats to accept their losses along with their constant lies and scheming to undermine our election laws, they have no right to complain about conservatives who question the fairness of the 2020 election.
 If Democrats truly want the country to heal, or to ever be believed again, they first need to stop lying.

 – – –

-Richard McCarty is the Director of Research at Americans for Limited Government Foundation.
+Richard McCarty is Director of Research for Americans for Limited Government Foundation.